A group of young people laughing together outside on a bench. Group includes two black girls (one in a wheelchair), one black boy, and a white boy.

 Alcohol

-If you need to drive a car or ride a bike, or use machines at work, taking alcohol and zopiclone together could be dangerous to yourself and other people.
+If you need to drive a car, ride a bike, or use machines at work, taking alcohol and zopiclone together could impair your ability to do this safely and be dangerous to yourself and others.

 Street drugs